DominyGallo/Social-Media-Analysis-2025/README.md

 ![agriculture - graph - subregion](https://github.com/user-attachments/assets/5ddaac88-de1c-4379-b343-4cc6e2439322)
 ![agriculture - graph - income](https://github.com/user-attachments/assets/35d695fd-48ed-4a2a-a728-95ed9a0f8342)

 The word “agriculture” is most common in Central and Southern/Southeastern Asia and Sub-Saharan Africa.
-Observing the map, it appears to be a concern for many African states, with at least two outliers (Mali and Kenya) accounted for by lack of available data.
+Observing the map, it appears to be a concern for many African states.
 By Income Level, we can observe that high income states are the least likely to discuss agriculture and low-income states most likely.

 #### "Water"
 ![water](https://github.com/user-attachments/assets/6672bbe5-cb4f-4043-aa28-296a66fd6490)

 Finally, we observe a strip of land in Central Asia, the Middle East, and Africa for whom “water” is a primary concern.
-Arid states such as Jordan, Iraq, and Saudi Arabia demonstrate particularly high frequency for the term.
+Arid and water-scarce states such as Jordan, Iraq, and Saudi Arabia demonstrate particularly high frequency for the term, alongside Bolivia, where water politics are historically controvercial.
+Global North states reference water infrequently.
 The worldwide map does not exactly correlate to a map of water stress, although there is some overlap (source: World Resources Institute):

 ![23-08-02-aqueduct-4 0-launch-global-countries-baseline_Insights](https://github.com/user-attachments/assets/5b9aab85-bba7-41bb-9366-d5ea31e234ba)